novusm/Password-Generator/README.md

 "Include numbers?" – Click "OK" to include numbers, or "Cancel" to exclude them.
 "Include special characters?" – Click "OK" to add special characters, or "Cancel" to omit them.
 5. A password is now generated for you to use.
-6. Regenerate if necessary by following the same steps
+6. Regenerate if necessary by following the same steps as above

 ## License